yuhisern7/enterprise-security/README.md

 🌍 **Zero-Trust Mesh:** Deploy on your laptop, Windows, Mac OS or Linux computer, Raspberry Pi, VPS, or enterprise server.
 Each node is both student and teacher—learning from 50,000+ exploit signatures and live global threats.

-🎯 **Invisible Until You Strike:** Hackers see nothing.
-No open ports, no attack surface.
-But every scan, every probe, every payload—detected, analyzed, blocked.
-Then shared with the world.
+🎯 **Silent Guardian:** Passive network monitoring via packet capture means attackers can't detect the AI system watching them.
+Every scan, probe, payload—captured and analyzed without interaction.
+Detection happens at the network layer, not by exposing vulnerable services.
+Then intelligence is shared with the global mesh.

 ## 💎 Join the Global Relay Network